 - Dongyue Dadi (东岳大帝): The “Great Emperor of the East Mountain” is the God of Mount Tai, the most religiously important peak of the Five Sacred Mountains of China.
-Described as a descendant of Pangu in the Shenyi Jing (神异经), Dongyue Dadi is not only the leader of other mountain gods, he is also the highest authority of the netherworld, including hell.
+Described as a descendant of Pangu in Shenyi Jing (神异经), Dongyue Dadi is not only the leader of all other Chinese mountain gods, he is also the highest authority of the netherworld, including hell.
 Notably, in most folkloric descriptions, he is assisted by Fengdu Dadi and other netherworld deities.
 Within Chinese Buddhism, he is also listed as one of the 24 Protective Deities.

 - Houtu (后土): Houtu is the “Queen of the Earth” in ancient Chinese beliefs.
 Some older traditions thus regard the goddess as the supreme authority of hell.

 - Yanluo Wang (阎罗王): Yanluo is the Chinese transliterated name for Yama, the Buddhist King of Hell.
 One of the hardest Chinese hell gods to define for the name could refer to different concepts, “Yanluo Wang” is generally used as a convenient reference for any ruler of hell or god or death in Chinese pop culture.
-In Chinese Buddhism though, the name specifically refers to the judge that determines the punishment of wicked souls; in other words, the ruler of the Narakas.
+In Chinese Buddhism though, the name specifically refers to the judge who determines the punishment of wicked souls; in other words, the ruler of the Narakas.
 (Naraka is the Buddhist name for hellish places of torment) The apocryphal Fo Shuo Shi Wang Jing sutra conversely identifies Yanluo Wang as the fifth of the Ten Judges of Hell.
 In this role, Yanluo Wang oversees punishment for those who have obstructed generosity or who have slandered the monastic community.